michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 27. And then shall they see the Son of man coming in the clouds, with power and great glory.

-28. But when these things begin to be, take courage,Ethlabbu, take heart. and lift up your heads, because your redemption hath drawn nigh.
+28. But when these things begin to be, take courage,

 29. AND he spake to them a parable, Behold the fig-tree and all the trees;